+352 2456-1

 A floating garden in the middle of the Atlantic

-The island of Madeira is a patchwork of different landscapes – from its coastline of deep greens and blues, to its rugged terrains and majestic valleys, it has earned the evocative nickname of the floating garden of the Atlantic.
+The island of Madeira is a patchwork of different landscapes.
+From its coastline of deep greens and blues, to its rugged terrains and majestic valleys, it has earned the evocative nickname of the floating garden of the Atlantic.
 To fully appreciate its splendour, take a walk through the lush vegetation or along the levadas – irrigation channels that criss-cross the hiking trails.
 Don’t forget to stop at some of its charming hidden gems to taste the local flavours.
 If you want to have a swim, the neighbouring island of Porto Santo has a magnificent 9 kilometre-long beach!

 Hotel areas